-This study examined frailty trajectories and their associations with both social engagement and loneliness among community-dwelling older adults from two longitudinal studies from the UK and the USA.
-We found that around 36% of the sample from the BRHS in the UK, and 22% from Health ABC in the USA experienced worsening in frailty during follow-up of approximately 8 years and 4 years, respectively.
+This study examined frailty trajectories and their associations with both social engagement and loneliness among communitydwelling older adults from 2 longitudinal studies from the United Kingdom and the United States.
+We found that around 36% of the sample from the BRHS in the United Kingdom and 22% from Health ABC in the United States experienced worsening in frailty during follow-up of approximately 8 years and 4 years, respectively.
 Over the same time period, about 12% participants from the BRHS and 14% from Health ABC experienced an improvement in frailty status.
-These results indicate that although frailty is a distinctive health state related to the ageing process, it is not an inevitable part of ageing and is potentially reversible.
-Among individuals who experienced improvements in frailty, most (76% in BRHS; 90% in the Health ABC) moved from pre-frail to robust status, which indicates that the potential for improvement is greater in the earlier stage of frailty development.
+These results indicate that although frailty is a distinctive health state related to the aging process, it is not an inevitable part of aging and is potentially reversible.
+Among individuals who experienced improvements in frailty, most (76% in BRHS; 90% in the Health ABC) moved from prefrail to robust status, which indicates that the potential for improvement is greater in the earlier stage of frailty development.